raptor4444/Web-Development-Bootcamp/Assignments/1. Personal-Site/Version-2/readme.md

-This tempelate which is reffered to make the website.
+This tempelate which is referred to make the website.

 Changes to be done to make it yours:-
   1. Favicon :- Create your favicon here - https://www.favicon.cc/